 His death made us all equal!

 Whether we’re an eye, or a heart, a mouth, or a bladder – it is all the same.
-Each and every one of us has been given the right to come to the Father and be a part of the body of Christ through the power of the same Holy Spirit, thanks to the work of the same Lord and Savior.
+Each and every one of us has been given the right to come to the Father and be a part of the body of Christ through the power of the same Holy Spirit, thanks to the work of the same Lord and Savior of us all.
 And we all have the same purpose: To accomplish the will of our head – the Lord Jesus Christ.

 I am Part of God’s Holy Temple